bashbaugh/old-personal-site/_posts/2019-02-03-p2html5-js-game.md

 ##### JavaScript lesson: `for` loops

-`for` loops are most commonly useful in two scenarios: When you want some code to run a certain number of times, or else when to iterate over every item in an array and do something to each one.
+`for` loops are most commonly useful in two scenarios: When you want some code to run a certain number of times, or else when you want to iterate through every item in an array and do something to each one.

-The basic syntax for a for loop is `for (before loop starts; condition to continue; after each iteration) {code block; do something;}`.
+The basic syntax for a `for` loop is `for (before loop starts; condition to continue; after each iteration) {code block; do something;}`.
 Here's an explanation:

-A for loop runs the code in the code block (the code between `{` and `}`) over and over again **as long as** the condition, or the second statement in the parentheses, is _true_.
+A `for` loop runs the code in the code block (the code between `{` and `}`) over and over again **as long as** the condition, or the second statement in the parentheses, is _true_.

 At the beginning of each loop, the `for` loop checks the condition - if it is true, then the code block is executed.
 If it is false, then the code block is not executed and the program continues with the rest of the code.
 Whenever the code block is finished running, the `for` loop executes the third statement inside the parentheses and then goes back to the beginning and checks the condition again.